-I have designed a few products for pro-women causes and I found that the colour purple is used often in slight different variances.
+I have designed a few products for pro-women causes and I found that the colour purple is used often with slight different variances.
 It is a very easily recognizable colour for activism.
 Purple is seen as an older mature womanly colour in comparison to pink a fun youthful colour.
 For the understanding of the way the colour purple is being used, an understanding of the importance of purple in history is necessary.

 Where did purple come from?

 The first use of the colour purple historically was for the Royals back in the Roman Empire era.
 The purple they used came from snails.
 These snails are called Murex Brandaris.
 The colour came from the defence mechanism enzyme that the snails have to protect them from predators.
 The variations of purple ranged from pink to violet, noticeably a very rich magenta-purple.
 The purple was called Tyrian Purple.

 This was named after the city of Tyre.
 The discovery was credited to the pet dog of Tyros, the mistress of Tyre’s patron god Melqart, who bit a snail washed up from the beach and stained his mouth purple.
 She demanded afterwards to have garments dyed that same colour.